chiemezie1/AiNewsAssist/README.md

 *Click to view a video demonstration!*

 ## Contributing
 Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.
+Feel free to submit a pull request or open an issue.

 ## License
 This project is licensed under the MIT License.

 ## Contact
-For any questions or feedback, please reach out to chiemezieagbo1@gmail.com.
+For questions or feedback: chiemezieagbo1@gmail.com.